Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/dynamic.rst

 *Dynamic* objects give or receive collisions, but when they do so they themselves do not rotate in response.
-So, a Dynamic ball will hit a ramp and slide down, while a Rigid Body ball would begin rotating.
+So, a Dynamic ball will hit a ramp and slide down, while a rigid body ball would begin rotating.

 If you do not need the rotational response the Dynamic type can save the extra computation.